MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 ## Ban or approve an app

-1. On the **App permissions** page, click on the app to open the **App drawer** to view more information about the app and the permissions it was granted.
+1. On the **OAuth apps** page, click on the app to open the **App drawer** to view more information about the app and the permissions it was granted.

    - Click on the **Permissions** link to view a full list of permissions that were granted to the app.
    - Under **Community use**, you can view how common the app is in other organizations.